Affine extended weak order is a lattice: Introduction

 We can more generally consider \newword{weakly separable} sets of roots.
 A subset $C$ of $\pos$ is called \newword{weakly separable} if, for any finite collections $\beta_1$, $\beta_2$, $\dots$, $\beta_i$ of roots in $C$ and $\gamma_1$, $\gamma_2$, $\dots$, $\gamma_j$ in $\pos \setminus C$, there is some $\theta \in \Vd$ with $\langle \theta, -\rangle$ negative on the $\beta$'s and positive on the $\gamma$'s.
 In rank $3$ Coxeter groups, weakly separable sets of roots form a lattice~\cite[Section 2.4]{Berlin2013} but, even for rank $4$ affine Coxeter groups, the weakly separable sets already do not form a lattice.

 Dyer introduced the notion of \newword{biclosed sets}, first studied by Papi \cite{Papi1994}, which are more general than weakly separable sets.
 A subset $B$ of $\pos$ is \newword{biclosed} if, for any two positive roots $\alpha$, $\beta$, and any root $\gamma$ which is a non-negative linear combination of $\alpha$ and $\beta$, whenever $\alpha$ and $\beta\in B$ then $\gamma\in B$, and whenever $\alpha$ and $\beta\not\in B$ then $\gamma\not\in B$.
 Equivalently, a biclosed set is one whose restriction to any 2-dimensional root subsystem is the inversion set of a region of the corresponding rank 2 Coxeter arrangement.
 The poset of all biclosed sets under inclusion is called the \newword{extended weak order} of the Coxeter group.
-The finite biclosed sets are exactly the inversions of elements of $W$ \cite{Papi1994,Dyer2019}.
+The finite biclosed sets are exactly the inversions of elements of $W$ \cite[Proposition 4.2]{Blessenohl2005} (see also \cite{Papi1994,Dyer2019}).
+As a result, when $W$ is a finite Coxeter group, the extended weak order coincides with the weak order on $W$; in particular, it is a lattice.

 In affine Coxeter groups of rank $3$, the biclosed sets are precisely the weakly separable sets \cite{Barkley2022}.
-In~\cite{Barkley2022}, the authors classified the biclosed sets in all affine Coxeter groups; this was also done in unpublished work of Dyer~\cite{Dyerpreprint}.
+For higher rank Coxeter groups, biclosed sets are more general.
+For the affine Coxeter groups, the authors give a full classification of the biclosed sets in~\cite{Barkley2022}; this was also done in unpublished work of Dyer~\cite{Dyerpreprint}.
 The current work is inspired by Dyer's conjecture:

 \begin{conjecture}[\cite{Dyer2019,Dyer1994}] The extended weak order of any Coxeter group is a complete lattice. \end{conjecture}

 The first accomplishment of this paper is a proof of Conjecture~\ref{conj:Dyer} for affine Coxeter groups. \begin{Atheorem}\hypertarget{thm:introlattice} The extended weak order of an affine Coxeter group is a complete lattice. \end{Atheorem} Until now this theorem was known only for the rank 3 affine groups \cite{Wang2018} and for types $\tA$ and $\tC$ \cite{Barkley2022}.
 The key to the proof of Theorem~\hyperlink{thm:introlattice}{A} is to develop a method to reduce the general problem to the rank $3$ case, which we now explain.
 Let $V$ be a finite dimensional real vector space and let $X$ be a finite subset of $V$ lying in an open halfspace.
 We define separable subsets of $X$ and biclosed subsets of $X$ similarly to how we did for $\pos$ above.
 (See Section~\ref{sec:setsofroots} for details.)
 We define $X$ to be \newword{clean} if every biclosed subset of $X$ is separable; we call the dual hyperplane arrangement $\bigcup_{\beta \in X} \beta^{\perp}$ to be a \newword{clean arrangement}.
 Remarks~\ref{rem:cleanlit} and \ref{rem:cleanrootposet} discuss previous work on clean arrangements and related notions.